Rate limits

 |---|---|---|

 The exact numeric budget is deployment-controlled.
-Read the headers instead of hard-coding assumptions into clients.
+Read the headers instead of hard-coding assumptions into clients: the response's X-Starkscan-Route-Class is authoritative for REST.

-utility or batch-scope key, preserve request order, and debit the hosted
+with utility/batch access, preserve request order, and then debit the hosted

-heavy REST budget.
-Named wallet, paymaster, and migration policies can receive
+Named wallet, paymaster, and migration partner policies can receive higher

-higher per-minute heavy limits than ordinary expanded keys; clients should
+per-minute heavy limits than ordinary expanded keys; clients should still use

 For batch address classification specifically: